Samkth123/KTH-md/Public Policy/Lecture 5/Society service "Production"- Hierarchies, markets, partnerships & change.md

     - both municipality and nonprofit organization content with the ollaboration (quality/price)
     - collaboration quite close
 - 1 municipality Nacka
-    - Strategy: Accept and Adapy (argue for relevant public procurement quality factors)
+    - Strategy: Accept and Adapt (argue for relevant public procurement quality factors)
     - Concern for their women aid centre survival

 Quotes: